 College Factual analyzes over 2,000 colleges and universities in its annual rankings and ranks them in a variety of ways, including most diverse, best overall quality, best for non-traditional students, and much more.

-USC landed the #33 spot in College Factual's 2022 ranking of best overall colleges in the United States.
-The higher ed experts analyzed 2,576 colleges and universities across the nation to determine this ranking.
-This puts it in the top 5% of all schools in the nation.
-This is an improvement over the previous year, when USC held the #40 spot on the Best Overall Colleges list.
+College Factual ranked USC as #18 out of 2,241 colleges and universities in the country on its 2023 Best Colleges list.
+This puts it in the top 1% of all schools in the nation!
+This is an improvement over the previous year, when USC held the #33 spot on the Best Overall Colleges list.